 This quick guide to clinical trial resources is designed to provide information for the initiation and conduct of clinical research at USC.
 This information includes descriptions of email accounts, training, electronic systems, and offices integral to clinical research.

 All USC faculty, staff and students are assigned a USC NetID account, also known as Shibboleth or enterprise account.
 This is essential to access systems in the university (email, iStar IRB submission system).

 Some USC schools and departments maintain additional local systems such as Health Science Campus’s Medmail.
-Contact your department administrator to determine exactly which accounts you will need to activate.
+Contact your departmental administrator to determine exactly which accounts you will need to activate.